Asininite/ObsidianVault/Obsidian Vault/! Placement/! Data Structures/Graphs.md

 		  or K<sub>3,3</sub> (the complete bipartite graph with 3 vertices in each partition).

 *   **Dirac's Theorem (for Hamiltonian Cycles):** If G is a simple graph with 'n' vertices (n ≥ 3) and the degree of every vertex is at least n/2, then G has a **Hamiltonian** cycle.

+## Planar Graphs
+**When a connected graph can be drawn without any edges crossing**, it is called planar .
+When a planar graph is drawn in this way, it divides the plane into regions called faces .
+Draw, if possible, two different planar graphs with the same number of vertices, edges, and faces.